 Evidence and Timetable

-The Committee took oral evidence on the Bill during September and October.
+The Committee took oral evidence on the LCM during September and October.
 The Committee then took evidence on the supplementary LCM in early May.
 The Official Reports of meetings where evidence was heard can be found on our Meeting Papers and Official Reports page.

 The Committee published its report on the Legislative Consent Memorandum relating to the Bill on 17 November 2017.
 Read the report here

-The report refers to the Bill at introduction in the House of Commons.
-The Committee expects that the Bill will be subject to amendments and accordingly would expect to produce future reports on legislative consent in relation to the Bill and following the lodging of a Supplementary Legislative Consent Memorandum the Committee's remit was once again engaged.
+The report above refers to the Bill at introduction in the House of Commons.
+The expectation was that the Committee would produce future reports on legislative consent in relation to the Bill and following the lodging of a Supplementary Legislative Consent Memorandum the Committee's remit was once again engaged.
 The Committee's report on the supplementary LCM can be read here.

 The Finance and Constitution Committee is leading on policy consideration of the Bill.
 Details of their work on the Bill can be found here.